 Dog’s that Dine

 Whilst you might be carrying a tin of Lily’s in your clutch, alongside poo bags and a ball or two, speak to your venue about supplying something a little bit more special for your beloved pet and dog friendly wedding.
 Here’s our delicious and dog-friendly recipe for Peanut Butter Pup Cakes.
-If you’re dog (or which ever pet your brining along to your wedding) is a vegetable or meat eater, why not ask your venue to provide something more substantial.
-Check out our dog-friendly menu, providing the perfect snack to keep your dogs tail wagging.
+If your dog (or which ever pet your bringing along to your wedding) is a vegetable or meat eater, why not ask your venue to provide something more substantial.
+Check out our dog-friendly menu, providing the perfect snack to keep your dog’s tail wagging.

 Photograph by Photo’s by Roberta

-If your venue doesn’t allow pets or you decide to leave them at doggy-day-care, why not incorporate your loved one elsewhere for a dog friendly wedding.
-Work with a graphic designer to design some pet-portrait invitations and stationary.
+If your venue doesn’t allow pets or you decide to leave them at doggy-day-care, why not incorporate your loved one elsewhere for a dog-friendly wedding?
+Work with a graphic designer to design some pet-portrait invitations and stationery.
 Include some edible icing models of your pets on your wedding cake, or even source animal inspired napkin or cutlery holders, just like these.